Deadlines for each of the activities described below appear in the Postgraduate Timetable.

 The poster should contain a brief introduction to the work and details of the research you have completed including data, discussion and conclusions.
 The aim is to produce something that will both convey the key elements of your work to a non-expert reader and also serve as an aid for you during more in-depth discussions.
 Note that reusing a poster prepared for a conference is permitted, however consider that it will have been produced for sharing with experts in your field, so it may not fulfill the requirement of explaining your work to a non-expert reader.
 You should also be prepared to discuss the next stages of the research and may wish to include an outline of this on the poster.

-Students should be prepared to use the poster in talking about their work with members of academic staff and other postgraduates, as well as being assessed by your feedback supervisor using the poster feedback form.
+Students should be prepared to use the poster in talking about their work with members of academic staff and other postgraduates, as well as being assessed by your feedback supervisor.

 The timetable for the day will be as follows;